mehmednevesinjac/RubiconTask/README.md

 Notes

-It was not clear to me what happens when a new blog post is created with tags that were previously now in Db, so I made that they are added.
+It was not clear to me what happens when a new blog post is created with tags that were previously not in the Db, so I made it so that they are added.